Nancy Tobler | Data Analyst, MLM Compensation Consulting

 Finally you need to slow the drop off at the high end.
 Most base commissions taper off to around 1% of organization volume at the high end.
 This happens because as organizations grow deep, the volume gets too far away from the distributor for them to get the base commission on it.
 Remember, you can’t pay everyone 5% and stay within the 45% total.
 To remedy this, you create leadership bonuses—high end commissions such as pool bonuses or infinity bonuses.

-Deciding how much to pay out and who receives the payout are critical decisions every company must make.
+Deciding how much your compensation plan payout will be and who receives the payout are critical decisions every company must make.
 A company needs to figure out the maximum payout at maturity.
-In other words, you will have to adapt your plan as you see how it pays out in your growing organization.
-Modeling a plan can help predict how it will pay out.
+In other words, you will have to adapt your compensation plan as you see how it pays out in your growing organization.
+Modeling a compensation plan’s payout can help predict how it will pay out.

 Typically, a company decides on a total amount they want to pay based on the cost of the product and what they can charge for that product.
 After deciding how much to pay, companies decide on a base type of commission (such as unilevel, binary, or breakaway).
 Then the company adds front-end, mid-level and high-end bonuses to incentivize the new distributor, mid-level salesperson, and the high-end sales leader.